 Overview and outlook

-Companies consolidating and centralizing computer systems, an increase in off-the-shelf software used as corporate solutions and more software development outsourced overseas where salaries are lower have changed the employment picture for programmers over the past several years.
+Companies are consolidating and centralizing computer systems.
+An increase in off-the-shelf software used as corporate solutions and software development outsourced overseas have changed employment for programmers over the past several years.
 Many programmers are finding better prospects as computer software engineers who program but are also involved in software design.

-Many companies require programmers to have a bachelor’s degree, although some companies hire programmers with associate degrees or program certificates available through technical schools or community colleges.
-A programmer who has a limited formal education but strong knowledge of several programming languages may have a better chance of finding employment than a college graduate with little hands-on experience.
+Many companies require programmers to have a bachelor’s degree, although some companies hire programmers with associate degrees or program certificates, which are available through technical schools or community colleges.
+A programmer who has a limited formal education, but strong knowledge of several programming languages, may have a better chance of finding employment than a college graduate with little hands-on experience.

 To stay competitive as a programmer, it’s important to continue to update your skills.
 Software development tools and technologies are always advancing and evolving.
-As a programmer, you should seek out trade shows, seminars, periodicals and professional education classes to keep you up-to-date on industry changes.
+As a programmer, you should seek out trade shows, seminars, periodicals and professional education classes to keep you informed of industry changes.
 Read Finding the Right CEUs for Me for suggestions on continuing education units.

 Certifications are available in specific programming languages or for vendor-specific programming products.
 Current popular languages include the following:

 With the right skills and certifications, you may want to consider starting your own business and contracting your services to a variety of organizations.
-Networking will be critical to your success, so you may want to read The Value of Professional Associations for more information on how becoming a member can help enhance your career.
+Networking will be critical to your success, so read The Value of Professional Associations for more information on how becoming a member can help enhance your career.

-If you are considering a career in computer programming, review the Research Occupations tool on MySECO and then research schools using the College Scorecard application.
+If you are considering a career in computer programming, review the Research Occupations tool and the College Scorecard application on MySECO.
 You can also use the Scholarship Finder to locate money to assist you in funding your education.